glennmatlin/FIFE_manuscript/wopr/content/06_discussion.typ

 #import "../config.typ":num_papers
-= Discussion
+= Discussion of Application Domains

-The motivation for integrating Large Language Models (LMs) into wargaming is rooted in the need to better navigate complex, high-stakes decision-making under uncertainty across diverse domains.
+The motivation for integrating LMs into wargaming is rooted in the need to better navigate complex, high-stakes decision-making under uncertainty across diverse domains.
 LMs offer a way to enhance these simulations, enabling more dynamic, nuanced, and scalable explorations of strategic landscapes, and making the exercises more repeatable and easier to conduct more often.
 // that are often characterized by incomplete information and adversarial interactions.